forgivefarouk/image_classification_IN3/README.md

 ## Baseline Model + BatchNormalization + Dropout + Data Augmentation
 - accuracy: 0.86 - precision: 0.89 - recall: 0.84 - F1_score: 0.86

+## Deployment & Access

+- This app is available for you to interact with on Streamlit.
+- Visit the app: Streamlit (https://in3img.streamlit.app/)

 ## Getting Started

 To get started with the project, follow these steps: